U.S. Army Bands support inaugural parade

-The U.S. Army Herald Trumpets and U.S. Army Field Band performed during the 60th Presidential Inauguration parade at Capital One Arena in Washington, D.C., Jan.
+The U.S. Army Herald Trumpets and The U.S. Army Field Band performed during the 60th Presidential Inauguration parade at Capital One Arena in Washington, D.C., Jan.
 20, 2025.
-The parade featured various civil organizations, schools, and bands that all had the opportunity to support inaugural events.
+The parade featured various civil organizations, schools and bands, who all supported inaugural events.
 (DoD video by Tech.
 Sgt.
 Jordan Thompson)

 |Date Taken: